stuffware/discord-disk-usage-report/README.md

 # discord-disk-usage-report

+Pretty disk usage reports, posted by cron to a Discord channel via webhook (curl).

 When configured as described below, this script will regularly post messages to Discord that look like the following:

 ![screenshot](https://raw.githubusercontent.com/mturley/curl-discord-cronjob/master/screenshot2.png)

 ## Dependencies